GERLCA/GERLCA_parametric_LCA/README.md

 Please cite this GitHub package when using it in a study for publication.

+## Funding

+The continued development and public dissemination of these codes in 2021-2022 was supported by NSF project #2046512 (https://www.nsf.gov/awardsearch/showAward?AWD_ID=2046512&HistoricalAwards=false).

 ## Questions

 Please read the comments at the top of each code and the comments within the codes for additional notes on how to proceed appropriately with the analyses.